Pramilashanmugam/Zumba-Project1/README.md

 * References about Zumba has been taken from Wikipedia, https://www.verywellfit.com/, Google, Pinterest.

 ### Media:
-* Pictures and Video are taken from Pexels
+* Pictures and Video are taken from Pexels.com, pixabay.com
 * Favicon created using favicon.io
 * icons are created using fontawesome